 Disadvantages of Solar Energy

-♦ Solar Energy storage is expensive.
-Either we can use the solar energy right away or store them in large batteries for use during the night time or on days when an ample amount of sunlight isn’t available.
-These storage batteries have a fairly high cost.
+4. Solar energy storage is expensive.
+We can use solar energy immediately or store them in large batteries at night or on days when ample sunlight isn’t available.
+These storage batteries have a reasonably high cost.

-♦ The more the panels, the more the sunlight is collected, and the more electricity is produced.
-However, this also means that they would require a large space.
-In a lot of cases in it was noticed that the rooftops aren’t big enough to fit the number of solar panels desired.
+5. Solar energy systems can take up a lot of space, especially for large-scale projects.
+The more panels, the more sunlight is collected, and the more electricity is produced.
+However, this also means that they would require ample space.
+In many cases, it was noticed that the rooftops weren’t big enough to fit the number of solar panels desired.

-♦ The Solar industry serves at very specific geographical locations, if an issue occurs in the solar panel setup in a rural area then they face a problem contacting customer service to get it fixed.
+6. The solar industry serves very specific geographical locations; if an issue occurs in a rural area’s solar panel setup, they face a problem contacting customer service to fix it.

-♦ The setup can’t be moved easily.
-If there is a need to relocate the solar panels then the system has to be re-fitted to the new location, which increases the chances of damaging the panels.
+7. The setup can’t be moved easily.
+If there is a need to relocate the solar panels, the system has to be re-fitted to the new location, increasing the chances of damaging the panels.